eduvo/eduvo.github.io/_posts/2014-06/2014-06-27-shell-interactive-filtering.md

 ---
 First, you should install peco: <https://github.com/peco/peco>.
 It provide a simple interactive filtering interface in shell.

-Here an exemplae of usage: we can easily integrate peco into git checkout command when you want quickly search and checkout a branch.
+Here an exemple of usage: we can easily integrate peco into git checkout command when you want quickly search and checkout a branch.

 Add a alias in you `.gitconfig`